comp-phys-marc/q-sharp-ts/readme.md

 instruction set provided by QASM 3.0.
 An example of this is given by the translation of two-qubit Ising XX, YY and ZZ rotations, which are intrinsic operators in Q\#, to collections of quantum instructions in QASM.

+**Note: the compiler implementation has been moved to its own branch.**

 ### Input Q\#:

 ```